UK Dementia Research Institute

 Progress in establishing the DRI

 The Momentum Awards were a rapid call to action to boost the UK dementias research base, in readiness for the DRI.
-Successful awards, totalling £4.3m across six universities, were publicly announced in October 2016.
+Successful awards, totalling £3.9m across five universities, were publicly announced in October 2016.

 Following a competitive international search led by the MRC in late 2016, the DRI’s Director has been named as Professor Bart De Strooper, and the central hub was announced as UCL.
 The selection process for centres to join the hub is underway and will be announced in Spring 2017.